yuchen203/MeanFlow/README.md

 💬 Contributions and feedback are very welcome — feel free to open an issue or pull request if you spot something or have ideas!

+🛠️ This codebase is kept as clean and minimal as possible for easier integration into your own projects — thus, frameworks like Wandb are intentionally excluded.

 ## Examples
 **MNIST** -- 10k training steps, 1-step sample result: